-Due to the nature of the landform and the long history of intensive agriculture, no Aboriginal objects or PADs were identified during the visual inspection.
-The pedestrian coverage of the study area is shown on Figure 2-3.
+At the conclusion of the visual inspection, the entire study area was determined to have low surface and subsurface archaeological potential.
+This is due to the nature of the landform and clay soils present, as well as the long history of intensive agriculture.
+No Aboriginal objects or PADs were identified during the visual inspection.
+The pedestrian coverage of the study area is shown on Figure 2-2.